Skip to main content

 When you find gaps, don’t immediately perceive a person to be unskilled in their job overall or “not a fit.”
 Instead, consider what talent development initiatives might be helpful in closing the gap.

-Is there someone on your team that’s highly skilled in an area that another person is lesser-skilled in?
+Is someone on your team highly skilled in an area that another person is less skilled in?
 That sounds like a great opportunity for a pairing, job shadowing, or a little skill share to me!

 When considering how to address any gap in skills, look around and honor the experts you might have already within the organization.